amosbatto/native-dics/README.md

 # native-dics

-The following dictionaries can be used in GoldenDict (http://goldendict.org/) or StarDict (http://stardict-4.sourceforge.net/) on a PC running Linux or Windows.
+The following dictionaries of native languages can be used in GoldenDict (http://goldendict.org/) or StarDict (http://stardict-4.sourceforge.net/) on a PC running Linux or Windows.
 StarDict reportedly also works in Mac OS, but I haven't tried it.

+These same dictionaries are also available in our Android app, SimiDic (https://github.com/KetanoLab/SimiDic), which can be downloaded at: https://play.google.com/store/apps/details?id=com.ketanolab.simidic

+See the instructions below to install these dictionaries in GoldenDict, StarDict and SimiDic.

+## Available Dictionaries

 **AYMARA:**
 * Saturnino Callo Ticona, ***Diccionario Aymara-Castellano y Castellano-Aymara “KAMISARAKI”***, segunda edición, Tacna, Perú, 507pp.<br>ay_es-callo, es_ay-callo